Danmaku Settings.md

 }

-When receiving danmaku from the server, call the player API to display:
+Upon receiving danmaku from the server, call the player API to display it:

 // After receiving danmaku data